amyreese/noswap/input/articles/irc.md

 	$ ./configure --prefix=/usr/local --enable-extra
 	$ make && make install

-Once you've installed ZNC, you need to run `znc-config` (as your own account, not root) to generate a default configuration.
-From there, running `znc` will start the bouncer and it's web client.
-Logging in to the web client will allow you to add new users, modify what modules are loaded, and update your configuration.

-ZNC makes a distinction between global modules and user modules.
-I personally use the global fail2ban module for security from brute-force login attempts.
-For each user, I generally enable the chansaver, log, and perform modules.
-I also set channel buffer sizes to 100, and prepend timestamps, so that I have plenty of context when connecting to the server.

 ### Instant Message Bridge

-In order to have a single location for asynchronous chat, I use [Bitlbee][] to bridge the connection between ZNC and instant messaging services, including AIM and Google Talk.
+In order to have a single location for all asynchronous chat, I use [Bitlbee][] to bridge the gap between ZNC and instant messaging services, including AIM and Google Talk.
 Bitlbee acts a lot like an IRC bouncer, except that it implements multiple chat protocols, and exposes them all as a single, private IRC network.

+Online "buddies" show up as nicks in the main channel, devoiced when away.
-Conversations can either show up in a single main IRC channel, or as private messages, depending on your preferences.
-Online "buddies" show up as nicks in the main channel, and away status uses a combination of voiced nicks and the standard /away mechanism.
+Conversations can show up in a single main IRC channel or as private messages, depending on your preferences, while group chats happen in named channels.
 IM users don't know that you're using an IRC client to chat with them, and conversations feel just like any other IRC network.

 In my setup, I have ZNC connect to Bitlbee, so that it maintains a permanent presence, and centralizes the history logs from both IRC and all the IM